tomasen/rollover/README.md

 ## Few considerations

-Q. Why kill the parent from child instead of quitting the parent when rollover.Restart()?
+Q. Why kill the parent from child instead of quitting the parent when `rollover.Restart()`?

 A. In case the child is failed to spawn.

+---
+Q. Why not put the syscall signal handler to the package?

+A. It's caller's responsibility and privilege to decide when or under what condition to rollover(restart).
+There may be other ways such as by API calls or automatically happened when binary update finished.